alan-turing-institute/profet/paper/paper.md

 #
 ```

 During initialisation, the default database can be specified in the constructor of the `profet.Fetcher` class.
 This should be a string containing either "pdb" for the PDB database or "alphafold" for the AlphaFold database.
 In the example, the PDB database was specified.
+The directory to use for caching structure files can also be specified at this point by setting the `save_directory` keyword in the constructor.
 After initialisation, the fetcher can then be used to download structures from the specified database.
 This can be done by using the `profet.Fetcher.get_file` method and by specifying the id of the protein of interest.
 In the example, an apoferritin model ("4v1w") is downloaded, using the PDB id.

 The universal identification value that works across platforms is the Uniprot ID.
 This is due to alphafold categorising structures only by their unique UniprotID, while PDB has a correspondent ID, as the same molecule can have different experimental entries.
 If the entry does not exist in any of the databases, then an exception is raised.